 The Multnomah County Local Implementation Plan (LIP) for the Metro Measure sets out a range of strategies to reduce homelessness by increasing permanent housing and wrap around services for those experiencing, or at risk of, chronic homelessness and episodic homelessness.
-In alignment with priorities outlined in the LIP, this program offer funds case management and supportive services for survivors of DV/SA and their children/dependents.
+In alignment with priorities outlined in the LIP, this program offer funds case management and supportive services for survivors of domestic violence (DV)/sexual assault (SA) and their children/dependents.
 Services include safety planning, identifying safe housing, landlord advocacy, placement and retention, flexible financial assistance, and connecting survivors to community resources.
 More specifically, this program offer supports:

-- Navigation services to support the rapid transition of people prioritized through DSV Coordinated Access to available shelter and housing resources. - Partner agency staffing to support non-DV Family System partners and households in Family Shelters needing to be connected with DV resources. - Partner agency staffing to provide housing placement and retention services for 90 domestic and sexual violence households.
-Participants will access safe, stable, and affordable housing, subsidized by leveraged Federal vouchers. - Rental assistance and supportive services to ensure housing retention for 30 households over a 2-5 year period. - Match support for \$800,000 HUD DV Transitional Housing Rapid Rehousing Bonus project serving 29 households or 58 individuals annually with case management and support services
+- Navigation services to support the rapid transition of people prioritized through domestic and sexual violence (DSV) Coordinated Access to available shelter and housing resources. - Partner agency staffing to support non-DV Family System partners and households in Family Shelters needing to be connected with DV resources. - Partner agency staffing to provide housing placement and retention services for 90 domestic and sexual violence households.
+Participants will access safe, stable, and affordable housing, subsidized by leveraged Federal vouchers. - Rental assistance and supportive services to ensure housing retention for 30 households over a 2-5 year period. - Match support for \$800,000 Department of Housing and Urban Development (HUD) DV Transitional Housing Rapid Rehousing Bonus project serving 29 households or 58 individuals annually with case management and support services